hirosystems/ordhook/docs/getting-started.md

 title: Getting Started
 ---

-Ordhook is a utility designed for interacting with the [Ordinal Theory](https://trustmachines.co/glossary/ordinal-theory) protocol, enabling you to assign distinct identifiers to newly minted satoshis for diverse applications.
+Ordhook is a developer tool designed for interacting with the [Ordinal Theory](https://trustmachines.co/glossary/ordinal-theory) protocol, enabling you to retrieve ordinal activities from the Bitcoin chain.
 Follow the steps below to install Ordhook.

 ## Installing Ordhook